blackhole89/notekit/README.md

 Development and testing was exclusively conducted on X11-based Linux.
 The one tested way of building on Windows involves [MSYS2](https://www.msys2.org/)'s mingw-w64 package family (following the `cmake` route outlined above).
 Since MSYS2's `coreutils` depend on its Cygwin fork, the released Windows binary packages instead include a subset of coreutils from [GnuWin32](http://gnuwin32.sourceforge.net/).

+### Development environment with meson

+NoteKit provides a virtual environment that sets everything up for you.

+If you have bash or zsh (other shells *may* work too, but havn't been tested) you can run `source devel/bin/active` to turn it on.
+Then you can then simply run `configure _build` followed by `ninja -C _build` (you might also need to regenerate the gsettings cache by running `glib-compile-schemas devel/gnome/`).
+Running NoteKit should be as easy as executing the `notekit` binary within `_build`.

+To deactivate the environment, simply invoke `deactivate`.

 ## Installation notes
+* The settings are handled by GSettings.
+This means NoteKit will store it's preferences in an "OS native" way (dconf on Linux, registry on Windows and plist files on OS X).
+However if you dont want this, you can set the `GSETTINGS_BACKEND` environment variable to `keyfile`, to store all gsettings in an ini file.
-* By default, configuration is saved in `$HOME/.config/notekit`, and notes are in `$HOME/.local/share/notekit`.
-This may depend on your `$XDG_` environmental variables, and the notes base path can be changed in the `config.json` file in the configuration folder.
+* By default, the notes are stored in `$HOME/.local/share/notekit`.
+This may depend on your `$XDG_` environmental variables, and the notes base path can be set in the preferences.
 * Resources (`data/` and `sourceview/`) are searched in `/notekit/` under `$XDG_DATA_DIRS` (default: `/usr/local/share:/usr/share`), followed by the current working directory `.`.
 If packaging Notekit or otherwise preparing it for system-wide installation, these two folders should probably be copied into `/usr/share/notekit/data` and `/usr/share/notekit/sourceview` respectively.

 ## Usage notes